bor0/dotfiles/README.md

 brew.list
 ---------
-Use `brew leaves > brew.list` to generate this list with the latest packages.
+Use `brew leaves | sort > brew.list` to generate this list with the latest packages.
 Alternatively, run `cat brew.list | xargs brew install` to install them.

-For enabling brew bash, run: `sudo -s echo /usr/local/bin/bash >> /etc/shells`, and then `chsh -s /usr/local/bin/bash`.

-Scripts are used with Mac OS X v10.14.2.
+Scripts are used with macOS 13.5.1.

 Boro Sitnikovski